SingAREN/Data-Mover-Challenge/rootless-docker-ubuntu.md

 Please that note of the two export commands that need be run initially and to be placed in `./bashrc`. **DO NOT** use the export commands from the example above as they relate to `testuser` user who is not present within the DMC DTNs.

-If the above dockerd-rootless-setuptool.sh is not found, use the installation script available at https://get.docker.com/rootless

-Run the following command
+If the above `dockerd-rootless-setuptool.sh` is not found, use the installation script available at https://get.docker.com/rootless by running the following command

     $ curl -fsSL https://get.docker.com/rootless | sh